NationalSecurityAgency/skills-docs/docs/contribution/devEnv.md

 You can also run any of the tests using your favorite IDE.

 ::: tip
-SkillTree overall testing strategy is to implement black-box integration tests and supplement with unit tests whenever an integration test is not possible.
+SkillTree's overall testing strategy is to implement black-box integration tests and supplement with unit tests whenever an integration test is not possible.
 :::

-Generally programmatic API service development is facilitated via the integration tests .
+Generally, programmatic API service development is facilitated via the integration tests .

-Skills Service integration tests stand-up the skills-service application and then execute various endpoints validating the result.
+Skills Service integration tests stand-up the skills-service application and then execute various endpoints, validating the result.
-These integration tests reside in the ``skills.intTests`` package and extend ``DefaultIntSpec.groovy`` class.
+These integration tests reside in the ``skills.intTests`` package and extend the ``DefaultIntSpec.groovy`` class.

-``DefaultIntSpec.groovy`` is annotated with the [``@SpringBootTest``](https://docs.spring.io/spring-boot/docs/current/api/org/springframework/boot/test/context/SpringBootTest.html) annotation which then facilitates running the Spring Boot application which exposes endpoints on a random port.
+``DefaultIntSpec.groovy`` is annotated with the [``@SpringBootTest``](https://docs.spring.io/spring-boot/docs/current/api/org/springframework/boot/test/context/SpringBootTest.html) annotation which facilitates running the Spring Boot application, exposing endpoints on a random port.

 A few things to note:
 - You should interact with the skills-service using the test client ``skills.intTests.utils.SkillsService`` class
   - Available via ``skills.intTests.utils.DefaultIntSpec#skillsService``
-  - ``SkillsService`` class represent an authenticated dashboard user
+  - ``SkillsService`` class represents an authenticated dashboard user
 - Runtime port can be retrieved via ``skills.intTests.utils.DefaultIntSpec#localPort`` but should rarely be used directly; instead please use ``skills.intTests.utils.DefaultIntSpec#skillsService`` instead
 - ``DefaultIntSpec`` setup and cleanup methods purge data from DB between each test case
-- By default, tests are executed against the in-memory H2 DB
+- By default, tests are executed against an in-memory H2 DB
-- Use the ``skills.intTests.utils.DefaultIntSpec#createService`` if you need a new ``SkillsService``
+- Use the ``skills.intTests.utils.DefaultIntSpec#createService`` method if you need a new ``SkillsService`` instance
   - For example to represent another dashboard user

-There are hundred of tests in the ``skills.intTests`` package, please feel free to explore.
+There are hundreds of tests in the ``skills.intTests`` package, please feel free to explore.

 ###### Web-Based Dashboard and/or Client Display

 Steps to develop the web-based dashboard are:
 1. Stand up the service (programmatic API)
 1. Bring up the webpack dev server
-1. Use browser and cypress tests to drive the development
+1. Use browser and cypress tests to drive development

 To stand up the service you can execute ``skills.SpringBootApp`` in the ``service`` project from your IDE.
 If that's not an option you can always build a jar and run it from the command line: